LucasContiDev/java-spring-boot-api/README.md

   2 - inside the project folder, run the following command in the terminal: mvn clean spring-boot:run;
   4 - Do Not close the terminal from the step 2;
   5 - the rest api will be available under the address: localhost:8080;

-  OR

-  1 - simply execute the .jar file in /target folder (not the "original" one);

   And, for testing, the requests can be done by:

   POST